-As high-profile figures come forward to seek treatment for problem gambling and the negative impacts of gambling addiction continue to expand, the UK is looking for ways to curb the harms of the nation’s popular but risky pastime.
+The revelations of professional footballers facing gambling addiction issues have further highlighted the pervasive problem of gambling in the UK.
+As the negative impacts of gambling continue to grow, the nation is looking for ways to address the harms of this popular but risky pastime.

 What’s Behind the Rise in Gambling in the UK?